Choosing a lead magnet? Feeling a little daunted? I got your back…

-I’m not saying this offer needs to be some massive program, it can be a tiny offer.
+I’m not saying this offer needs to be some massive program, it can be a micro offer.
 It doesn’t have to be huge, it can be small but mighty.

 I’m a huge fan of taking someone through my lead magnet and offering them something tiny either at the time they grab the lead magnet (a tripwire or order bump) or at the end of the lead magnet.

-In this membership, I share how using Human Design in your business allows you to truly create an online business that’s easy, fun, and profitable for you.
-It’s perfect for anyone that doesn’t feel like they fit the mould.
+In this membership, I share how focusing on building your email list and creating proven micro offers allows you to truly have an online business that’s easy, fun, and profitable for you.
+It’s perfect for anyone that doesn’t feel like they fit the mold.

 Think About: what could you do as a low-cost offer, as the first part of your offer suite?